 - Made in the USA

 6. Men's Carolina 8 inch Insulated Steel Toe Logger Boots

 And to further boost stability, they have tough, sure-grip rubber lug outsoles.
-So when you are walking on slippery ground, your feet will be firmly planted wherever you direct them.
+So when you are walking on the slippery ground, your feet will be firmly planted wherever you direct them.
 You will not slip as you walk.

 And to protect your toes from compression, the boots come with steel safety toe caps.
 These are also indispensable for when something falls on the tip of your toes, for instance, a branch of a tree.
 They might just save you from having your toes crushed and mashed.